-Until 28th September 2020, the PHA Health Protection COVID-19 critical care online reporting system captured the incidence of COVID-19 infections in critical care and aims to improve the understanding of severe disease.
+Until 28 September 2020, the PHA Health Protection COVID-19 critical care online reporting system captured the incidence of COVID-19 infections in critical care and aims to improve the understanding of severe disease.

-This system should complement critical care data collected by the Health and Social Care Board for service planning purposes and the publicly available reports on COVID-19 in critical care Northern Ireland by the Intensive Care National Audit and Research Centre (iCNARC) (here).
+This system should complement critical care data collected by the Health and Social Care Board for service planning purposes and the publicly available reports on COVID-19 in critical care NI by the Intensive Care National Audit and Research Centre (iCNARC) (here).

-Since 28th September 2020, data collection for critical care surveillance has been streamlined to coincide with the well-established surveillance of influenza patients in critical care in conjunction with the Critical Care Network Northern Ireland (CaNNI).
+Since 28 September 2020, data collection for critical care surveillance has been streamlined to coincide with the well-established surveillance of influenza patients in critical care in conjunction with the Critical Care Network Northern Ireland (CaNNI).

-Data is collected on all individuals admitted to an Intensive Care Unit (ICU) or High Dependency Unit (HDU) with a positive SARS-CoV2 result, from either before or during the ICU/HDU admission.
+Data is collected on all individuals admitted to an Intensive Care Unit (ICU) or High Dependency Unit (HDU) with a positive COVID-19 result, from either before or during the ICU/HDU admission.

-Schools Surveillance
+School Surveillance

-Information on school COVID incidents is based on situations reported to PHA COVID School Team.
+Information on school COVID-19 incidents is based on situations reported to PHA COVID-19 School Team.
 These include:

-- Single confirmed case of COVID (SARS-CoV-2) in a student or member of staff in the school setting.
-The incident is closed after 14 days if there have been no further cases. - Cluster of two or more confirmed cases of COVID in a student or member of staff in the school setting within a 14 day period.
+- Single confirmed case of COVID-19 in a student or member of staff in the school setting.
+The incident is closed after 14 days if there have been no further cases. - Cluster of two or more confirmed cases of COVID-19 in a student or member of staff in the school setting within a 14 day period.
 The incident is closed after 14 days if there have been no further cases from the last case

-PHA COVID School Team carries out contact tracing of cases that attend a school in collaboration with PHA Test and Trace Programme.
+PHA COVID-19 School Team carries out contact tracing of cases that attend a school in collaboration with PHA Test and Trace Programme.
 All clusters are also investigated by the School Team in liaison with local partners.

-Data is collected on the number of COVID school incidents reported to the PHA COVID School Team since schools reopened.
-This is the first week of reporting school surveillance.
+Data are collected on the number of COVID-19 school incidents reported to the PHA COVID-19 School Team since schools reopened on 24 August 2020.